Walking in the light

 Afterword

-In John 8:12 Jesus is reported as saying, "I am the light of the world."
-So, it should be no surprise to read in Revelation 21 that the people groups of the world will walk by the light of the "Lamb" (who is Jesus Christ).
-Revelation 21:23-24 may also be considered a fulfillment of Isaiah 60:1, 3 that says, "Arise, shine, for your light has come . . .
+In John 8:12, Jesus is reported as saying, "I am the light of the world."
+So, it should be no surprise to read in Revelation 21 that the people groups of the world will walk by the light of the "Lamb."
+Revelation 21:23-24 may also be considered a fulfillment of Isaiah 60:1, 3: "Arise, shine, for your light has come . . .
 Nations will come to your light."

-The declaration of Revelation 21:34-34 that "The Lamb is its lamp.
-The nations will walk by its light" symbolizes the ultimate culmination of God's plan for salvation and redemption.
-The Lamb refers to Jesus Christ, who is often depicted as a sacrificial lamb in Christian theology, signifying His role in atoning for humanity's sins.
-The imagery of the lamp suggests illumination and guidance, implying that the presence and teachings of Jesus will serve as the guiding light for all nations.
-This passage underscores the universal significance of Christ's message, offering hope and salvation not just to a select few, but to people of all nations and backgrounds.
-It speaks to the idea that through faith in Christ, individuals and societies can find enlightenment and direction, leading them toward righteousness and eternal life.
+The declaration of Revelation 21:23-24 that "The Lamb is its lamp.
+The nations will walk by its light" points to the culmination of God's plan for salvation and redemption.
+The Lamb refers, of course, to Jesus Christ, who is often depicted as a sacrificial lamb in Christian theology.
+The reference to a lamp suggests illumination and guidance.
+The passage thus implies that the presence and teachings of Jesus will serve as the guiding light for all nations.
+This passage underscores the universal significance of Christ's message.
+It offers hope and salvation not just to a select few but to people of all nations and backgrounds.
+It speaks to the idea that through faith in Christ, people everywhere can find enlightenment and direction that will lead them toward righteousness and eternal life.

 More for you from the book of Revelation